8 min read

 A resolution is defined as a firm decision or determination to do or not to do something.

-If you want your business to grow, or if you want to improve performance and profitability of the people who work for you, challenge yourself to make business resolutions that are worthy, remarkable and tangible.
+If you want your business to grow, or if you want to improve the performance and profitability of the people who work for you, challenge yourself to make business resolutions that are worthy, remarkable, and tangible.

-Here are our top ten resolutions for CEOs and small business owners to possibly make your own this year...
+Top ten resolutions for CEOs and small business owners

 1. Improve Your Human Capital Strategy and Talent Management